home | calendar | about our dances | about us | news | contact us

 For over a century, morris dancers have been dancing at sunrise on the first day of May.
 We have the honor of being among the last in the world to dance on May Morning.
 The wave of morris dancing begins at sunrise in New Zealand and sweeps around the entire planet before culminating here on the west coast.

 The dancing starts at 5:30 A.M., goes through sunrise (around 6:20) and a little bit more and then you are welcome to join us at a potluck breakfast nearby.
 There is morris dancing to watch and English country dances that everyone can do, as well as wonderful music and singing.
 We usually teach a traditional group morris dance called the Abram Circle Dance for everyone wanting to join in just after sunrise.
 Dress warmly, since it tends to be chilly before dawn, and you may want a lawn chair or blanket to sit on.
-The location is still being decided we will celebrate May this year, so watch our calendar for details[link to calendar and announcements].
+For the last few years we have celebrated May behind the Sebastopol Community Center Youth Annex, on Morris St. in Sebastopol.
 We’d love if you’d join us for this celebration!